KokoBello/article-apimockserver/ARTICLE.md

 A environment can be complex to setup and maintain and we wanted to avoid setting up a dedicated environment for our automated e2e testing, since that means additional setup and maintenance.
 The goal was to (re)-use one of our existing environments, and simultaneous support both mocked automated testing, and manual testing, including calls to some, or all legacy system.
 And that all this should also be simple to setup and maintain.

-The idea with mock servers isn't in any way new, but we are really satisfied with how easy this was accomplished, using a simple wrapper of the excelellent  Wiremock framework.

 #To accomplish this we, on merge to master, deploys a new versions of a service.
 Once the deploy has finisished we run the e2e tests, #and then we may or may not promote it to production.